7368697661/7368697661.github.io/content/Book of October/0-the-book-of-october.md

 ---
-title: The Book of October
+title: "The Book of October"
 tags:
 - boo
 ---